pw_function#

 Pigweed AI summary: The Zephyr platform can enable the pw_function by adding "CONFIG_PIGWEED_FUNCTION=y" to the project's configuration.

-To enable pw_function` for Zephyr add ``CONFIG_PIGWEED_FUNCTION=y
+To enable pw_function` for Zephyr add ``CONFIG_PIGWEED_FUNCTION=y to the

 project’s configuration.